At a Glance: Best AR-15 Gas Blocks

 Low profile gas blocks

-- They allow full-length free-float handguards to be used on your rifle when you install them.
+- Alow full-length free-float handguards to be used on your rifle when you install them.

-- They can replace A2-style front sights if you’re looking to move away from traditional drop-in handguards.
+- Can replace A2-style front sights if you’re looking to move away from traditional drop-in handguards.

 - As these types of gas blocks are made with less material, meaning they have less mass, any imperfection or weakness in the medium can result in the gas block failing prematurely.

-- Because of this, if opting for a low profile system, you should look for gas blocks that are precisely machined from high-quality stainless or carbon steel and feature tough finishes like phosphate and nitride.
+If opting for a low profile system, look for gas blocks that are precisely machined from high-quality stainless or carbon steel and feature tough finishes like phosphate and nitride.

 Front sight bases